InaLuo2022/sql_challenge/README.md

 # sql_challenge
 ## The task is to do a SQL analysis about people whom the company employed during the 1980s and 1990s.

-### Data Modelling
+### Data Modelling -
 ERD table was created to sketch tables’ relationship with primary keys, foreign keys, and other constraints.
-It shows in the screenshot QuickDBD-sql_challenge.png
+It shows in the screenshot ERD.png

 ### Data Engineering
 Create a table schema for each of the six CSV files.
-The SQL file is saved as Table_Schemata_SQL.sql.
+The SQL file is saved as 'EmployeeSQL\Table_Schemata_SQL.sql'.
 The table schema specifies the data types, primary keys, foreign keys, and other constraints.

 ### Data Analysis
-Create a Queries_SQL.sql file of queries with queries for the following 8 questions.
+Create a 'EmployeeSQL\Queries_SQL.sql' file of queries with queries for the following 8 questions.

 •	Q1_Emp_Salary_List.csv
 List the employee number, last name, first name, sex, and salary of each employee